 Using Minitab software, design of experiments for the simulations conducted in this work is shown in Figures (12, 13, 14 and 15).
 Figure 12 shows the main effects of (Kn, Ra and ϕ) on the entropy generation due to heat, it is clear from the figure that there is a strong direct proportional relationship between Sgenh and Ra higher than 104, and weak proportional relationship for Ra less than 104.
 The graph also shows that there is a weak inverse proportional relationship between Sgenh and Kn.
 Moreover, the graph shows a strong inverse proportional relationship between Sgenh and ϕ.

-Figure 13 shows the interaction plots between parameters investigated in this work on Sgenh, the graph shows that there is no interaction between these parameters, as they do not intersect, these parameters are independent on each other in terms of their influence on Sgenh
+Figure 13 shows the interaction plots between parameters investigated in this work on Sgenh, the graph shows that there is an interaction between Ra and ϕ, as they intersect.
+The changes that we are getting at the level of one independent variables are not changing systematically across the levels of the other independent variable.
+Therefore, a special effect has been achieved when combining them which comes in harmony with the opposite trends seen in Figures 8 and 9.